Treechada Petcharat: Life and career

 Born into a Thai Chinese family, in childhood, Petcharat realized she was a transgender woman.
 In front of her parents, however, she had to hide her identity and was forced to present as male.
 She did not want her genitals, so at the age of 17, she underwent gender affirming surgery.
 Since then, she has said that she feels as if she has been reborn.
 She completed her studies in the Faculty of Law at Assumption University and is currently pursuing a degree in molecular genetics and genetic engineering at Mahidol University.

 At age 19, Petcharat became Miss Tiffany's Universe and Miss International Queen of 2004, winning the latter's Best Swimwear award deservedly because her home province, Phang Nga, is known for its coastal landscapes.

 She is an advocate for the LGBTQ+ community and openly shares her personal journey, including her surgery.
 In 2013, Petcharat actively participated in parliamentary discussions in Thailand, advocating for the legalization of same-sex marriage.
 Furthermore, she collaborated with fellow transgender celebrities in a Pantene advertisement, aiming to promote transgender visibility and raise awareness about the transgender community.

 In addition to a successful modeling career, Petcharat has also appeared in several films over the years.
 In 2014, she starred in The White Storm a crime action film directed and produced by Benny Chan that focuses on a large-scale drug bust involving Hong Kong police and Thai mafia, with her playing the role of a Thai drug dealer.
 A year later, Petcharat took on the role of a mafia boss in the action comedy film From Vegas to Macau II, starring renowned Hong Kong actors Chow Yun-fat, Carina Lau and Shawn Yue.

 Petcharat now serves as the managing director of Biomtpharma, her own laboratory and supplement manufacturing company.

 Personal life

-On 1 March 2023, Petcharat married Banlu "Oak" Hongyok, a businessman of Chinese descent whose family has a longstanding connection to Phuket's tin industry.
-During their wedding ceremony in Phuket, she donned traditional Peranakan attire valued at US$580,000.
+On 1 March 2023, Petcharat married Banlu "Oak" Hongyok, a great-grandson of Tan Jin Nguan, a businessman of Chinese descent whose family has a longstanding connection to Phuket's tin industry.
+At their wedding ceremony in Phuket, Petcharat wore traditional Peranakan attire reportedly valued at US$580,000.